Strangers in Paradise: Characters

-Molly LaneMolly has only a tenuous connection to the main SiP cast (she dated Francine's brother Benjamin in high school) but has nevertheless been the star of one of the book's major storylines.
-The protagonist of "Molly and Poo", Molly is a tortured writer who dreams of a mysterious muse ("Ma Malai") and murders her husband with a meat cleaver.

 Awards

 The series received the Eisner Award for Best Serialized Story in 1996 for "I Dream of You" as well as the National Cartoonists Society Reuben Award for Best Comic Book in 2003.
 It also won the GLAAD Award for Best Comic Book in 2001.

 Collected editions

 Strangers in Paradise has been collected into a series of full-size trade paperbacks, hardback collections, and smaller format paperback collections.
 These reprints collect the issues into different sets.

 The full-size paperback collections to date are:

 The hardback collections to date are:

 The "pocket book" collections to date are: